tmittal2804/Programming_in_C/Lab_0.md

 ---

-**You are now ready to begin programming in C with a proper development environment!**
+**Ready to begin programming in C with a proper development environment!**